slalom-ggp/dataops-project-template/data/analyses/dashboards/README.md

-# Data - Analyses - Notebooks
+# Data - Analyses - Dashboards

-Place any project notebooks into this folder, such as from Jupyter or Polynote.
+Place any project dashboards into this folder, such as from Power BI or Tableau.

 * Items in this folder will not be executed during the DBT data pipeline but they may be tested afterwards (during CI/CD testing) to ensure they are not broken by upstream data model changes.